Creating Powerful Visual Content, Part 3: Improve Stock Photos

 While I agree with the name, DTS emails a free batch of stock photos each month, based around a theme.
 Previous themes have been “above” (photos taken from above), “hands-free communication”, “free on the farm”, and other fun stuff.
 The photos have a distinctly Gastown-start-up feel. deathtothestockphoto.com

 Combine your powers of #Forge and #Smith with your newfound mastery of how to improve stock photos to create the ultimate in powerful visual content.
 We hope you enjoyed our blog series.
-Now check out our tips on creating a voice and tone guide to make sure your text content lives up to those images!
+Now check out our tips on creating brand identity guidelines to make sure your content is all aligned with your brand strategy!